 The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, which contemplate continuation of the Company as a going concern.
-The Company has reported a net loss of \$1,050,443 for the three months ended March 31, 2010, and had an accumulated deficit of \$7,638,286 as of March 31, 2010.
-The Company's net loss for the three months ended March 31, 2010 of \$1,050,443 was generated primarily by non-cash transactions, including non-cash expenses of \$14,500 on the revaluation of the warrant liability, \$821,187 for the revaluation of the conversion option liability, and \$134,216 for the value of the discount on the convertible notes payable in excess of the fair value of the convertible notes payable.
+The Company has reported a net loss of \$1,636,013 and \$2,686,456 for the three and six months ended June 30, 2010, and had an accumulated deficit of \$9,274,299 as of June 30, 2010.
+The Company's net loss for the six months ended June 30, 2010 of \$2,686,456 was generated primarily by non-cash transactions, including non-cash expenses of \$157,664 on the revaluation of the warrant liability, \$1,327,336 for the revaluation of the conversion option liability, and \$948,040 for the v alue of the discount on the convertible notes payable in excess of the fair value of the convertible notes payable.
 The Company cannot be certain that anticipated revenues from operations will be sufficient to satisfy its ongoing capital requirements.
 Management believes the Company will generate sufficient capital from operations and from debt and equity financing in order to satisfy current liabilities in the succeeding twelve months.
-Management's belief is based on the Company's operating plane, which in turn is based on assumptions that may prove to be incorrect.
-If the Company's financial resources are insufficient the Company may require additional financing in order to execute its operating plan and continue as a going concern.
+Management's belief is based on the Company may require additional financing in order to execute its operating plan and continue as a going concern.
 The Company cannot predict whether this additional financing will be in the form of equity or debt, or be in another form.
-The Company may not be able to obtain the necessary additional capital on a timely basis, on acceptable terms, or at all.
+The Company may not be able to obtain the necessary additional capital on a timely basis, on a cceptable terms, or at all.
 In any of these events, the Company may be unable to implement its current plans for expansion, repay its debt obligations as they become due or respond to competitive pressures, any of which circumstances would have a material adverse effect on its business, prospects, financial condition and results of operations.
-The Company has not made any adjustments to the f
+The Company has not made any adjustments to the financial statements which would be necessary should the Company not be able to continue as a going concern.